 stratum had responsibilities to maintain the balance of society.
 Those in the favored groups were

 especially expected to help the less fortunate.
-The very fact that an individual was rich rendered
+The fact that an individual was rich rendered

 that person responsible for community service (1 Timothy 6:17-18).
 Paul's reasoning on the

-classification of widows due for hospitality in the church shows his awareness of social
+classification of widows' need for hospitality by the church shows his awareness of social

 stratification and responsibility (1 Timothy 5).